-The following is the executive summary of the Jiama Technical Report on the Jiama Project.
 The Jiama Technical Report is available for review under the Company's profile on the SEDAR database at www.sedar.com.
 The entire Jiama Technical Report is incorporated by reference into this AIF.
 The following executive summary is derived from the Jiama Technical Report and is qualified by reference to the Technical Report in its entirety.
 Readers are encouraged to review the Technical Report.